sevenyearsonelife/llm_paper/paper_prompt/insight.md

 ## Output Format
 ```
 ### Overview
-Provide a brief summary of the paper's topic, objectives, and significance.
+{Provide a brief summary of the paper's topic, objectives, and significance.}

 ### Insights
 #### [Emoji] insight 1